sergioafanou/smart-cv/_posts/2021-04-03-last-chance-to-save-40-on-amazons-crazy-new-echo-show-10-that-follows-you-when-you-move.md

 ---
-title : Last chance to save $40 on Amazon’s crazy new Echo Show 10 that follows you when you move
+title : "Last chance to save $40 on Amazon’s crazy new Echo Show 10 that follows you when you move"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/02/echo-show-10-price-gets-biggest-discount-on-amazon/